(888) 595-9101 Call Now For Pricing and Availability

 Nursing Home vs Assisted Living: Level of Activities

 As mentioned earlier, not much goes on in the skilled nursing facilities vs assisted living facilities when it comes to entertainment activities because of the medical necessities of the residents in nursing homes.
+This isn't a judgment on the quality of life, but a simple fact of the kind of care required.
+The focus is on medical stability and recovery, not on social outings.

 In comparison, assisted living communities have many more fun activities and entertainment options than nursing homes, which can include mental exercises, playing cards and group outings.
 Some more luxurious assisted living homes even go a step further to employ activities coordinators who are in charge of coming up with exciting and age-appropriate events that seniors love.
 They work hard to try to entertain the elderly residents in a way that keeps them engaged and active as they pursue their hobbies.

 With assisted living, retirees also have a say in regards to the activities they will participate in to ensure that they only do the things that they love.
 No one forces the aging individuals to do anything as participation is usually voluntary.
 However, staff members encourage involvement since it helps to deal with vices like isolation and loneliness that can result in anxiety, depression, and a myriad of other health complications – some of which can even result in requiring nursing home level of care.
+This isn't a judgment on the quality of life, but a simple fact of the kind of care required.
+The focus is on medical stability and recovery, not on social outings.

 Assisted Living vs Nursing Home: Admission Requirements